All Episodes

 Half my brain tied behind my back.

-By the way, that phrase on the new Jane Fonda Talk Radio Network will be half my tubes tied just to make it fair.
+Just to make it fair, by the way, that phrase on the new Jane-funded talk radio network will be half my tubes tied, just to make it fair.

-he quoted a 14th century Christian emperor who said that Muhammad had brought the world only evil and inhuman feelings.
+He quoted a 14th century Christian emperor who said that Muhammad had brought the world only evil and inhuman feelings.

 Turkey's top religious official asked for an apology for the hostile words.